Samsung/netcoredbg/README.md

 For running tests after build has succeed you need to add option `-DCMAKE_INSTALL_PREFIX=$PWD/../bin`.

-If you have previously downloaded .NET SDK or Core CLR sources, then you should modify command line and add following options: `-DDOTNET_DIR=/path/to/sdk/dir -DCORECLR_DIR=/path/to/coreclr/sources`
+If you have previously downloaded .NET SDK or CoreCLR sources, then you should modify command line and add following options: `-DDOTNET_DIR=/path/to/sdk/dir -DCORECLR_DIR=/path/to/coreclr/sources`

-If cmake tries to download .NET SDK or Core CLR sources and fails -- see bullets 6 and 7 above.
+If cmake tries to download .NET SDK or CoreCLR sources and fails -- see bullets 6 and 7 above.
 You can download required files manually.

 After configuration has finished, you can build Netcoredbg: